Are Free Bets Worth It?

 - Return: £20 (profit only-no stake returned)

-As you can see, the profit is the same, but with a free bet, you don’t get the £10 stake back that you would with a regular bet.
-The value of the free bet is essentially used up in the process.
+As you can see, the profit is the same, but with a free bet, you don’t get the £10 stake back that you would do with a regular bet.
+The value of the free bet is used up in the process of betting.

-Online bookies don’t return the stake on a free bet because the stake was never yours to begin with - it’s their promotional money.
-The idea behind the free bet is to give you a chance to win, not to hand out free money directly.
+Bookies don’t return the stake on a free bet because it was never yours to begin with - it’s their money.
+The idea behind free bets is to give you a chance to win, not to hand out free money.

 What Happens If the Free Bet Loses?